Stone-Monkey1/sokal-qa-application/README.md

 1. Tests are found in backend > Tests (obviously?)
 2. Feel free to check out the tests that are there to get an idea of how you might make yours.
-3. Once you've added a new test file RESTART THE BACKEND.
+3. Once you've added a new test file or altered the backend at all RESTART THE BACKEND.
 The node server is not dynamic.
 You'll need to restart it every time you change things in the backend file to ensure the updates you make actually do something.
 4. Once you've added your test code to the new file you made, you'll need to ensure it's connected properly in the server.js file.
-5. You'll first need to import the file you made so you can reference it, there is a section at the top where you can just copy the format.
+5. You'll first need to import the file you made so you can reference it in server.js, there is a section at the top where you can just copy the format.
 6. Once you've imported your test to the server.js file you'll need to add it to the list of tests to run, which is also in the server.js file.
-Again, you should be able to just copy the format of the tests that are already present.
+Tests are stored in a const called "testModules"
-7. Lastly, you'll need to add the test you made to the frontend, so it can be activated.
+7. Lastly, you'll need to add the test you made to the frontend, so it can be called.
 If you have been consistent with how you've been naming your test if should be pretty straightforward to add it to the frontend > src > components > QAForm.vue

 How to add the tests you made to the github repository: